akhilbhartiya/akhilbhartiya.github.io/likes.md

----
-title: "My Likes"
----

-**Disclaimer :** My recommendation of a book or paper doesn't necessarily mean that I've read them completely; it's actually quite unlikely.
+**Disclaimer :** My recommendation of a book or paper doesn't necessarily mean that I've read them completely.

-## To Read
 ### Books
 * Measurement, Paul Lockhart
 * The Principles of Quantum Mechanics, P.A.M.
 Dirac